Germany considers keeping poultry indoors after bird flu outbreaks

-HAMBURG Germany is considering ordering its poultry farmers to keep their flocks indoors following an outbreak of bird flu in the country, German Agriculture Minister Christian Schmidt said on Monday.
+HAMBURG (Reuters) - Germany is considering ordering its poultry farmers to keep their flocks indoors following an outbreak of bird flu in the country, German Agriculture Minister Christian Schmidt said on Monday.

 Germany and Switzerland reported new outbreaks of a severe strain of bird flu on Saturday, the latest in a series of cases across Europe.
 The H5N8 virus has also been found in Austria, Hungary, Poland, the Netherlands, Denmark and Croatia.